metareflection/cotlog/DESIGN.md

 **`fol_gen.py`** — **Task A: LLM FOL generation.** Prompts the LLM to translate NL premises + conclusion into FOL using the same Unicode notation as FOLIO gold data.
 Includes 2 few-shot examples from the training set.
 Output format: `P:` prefixed premise lines, `C:` prefixed conclusion.
 Parsed via regex, then fed into the standard prover pipeline.
 Returns `FolGenResult` with parsed FOL and raw LLM response.

 **`cot_verify.py`** — **Task B: Chain-of-thought verification with feedback loop.** Multi-turn pipeline:
-1. Prompt the LLM to formalize all premises into FOL (`PREMISE N:`), then reason step-by-step (`STEP N:` / `FOL:`), using its own consistent predicate vocabulary.
+1. Prompt the LLM to formalize all premises (`PREMISE N:`) and the conclusion (`CONCLUSION:`) into FOL, then reason step-by-step (`STEP N:` / `FOL:`), using its own consistent predicate vocabulary.
 2. Verify each step incrementally against the LLM's own formalized premises + previously verified steps.
 3. If steps fail verification, send prover errors back to the LLM and ask it to revise (up to `max_retries` rounds, default 2).
+4. Verify the LLM's formalized conclusion against accumulated verified knowledge.

-This design avoids the naming mismatch problem — since the LLM formalizes both premises and steps, the prover can verify internal consistency.
-The final conclusion is checked against the accumulated verified knowledge base using gold FOL.
+The entire pipeline uses the LLM's own vocabulary — no gold FOL is needed.
+This avoids the naming mismatch problem and lets the prover verify full internal consistency end-to-end.

 ### Evaluation